verrazzano/docs/content/en/docs/setup/prereqs.md

 Verrazzano requires the following:
 - A Kubernetes cluster and a compatible `kubectl`.
-- At least 2 CPUs, 100GB disk storage, and 16GB RAM available on the Kubernetes worker nodes.
+- At least two CPUs, 100GB disk storage, and 16GB RAM available on the Kubernetes worker nodes.
 This is sufficient to install the development profile of Verrazzano.
 Depending on the resource requirements of the applications you deploy, this may or may not be sufficient for deploying your applications.

-## Supported Hardware
+## Supported hardware
 Verrazzano requires x86-64; other architectures are not supported.

-## Supported Software Versions
+## Supported software versions
 Verrazzano supports the following software versions.

 ### Kubernetes